 Like for the case of messaging apps, the bot will scan and monitor messages and identify links and then rate these against its intelligence system.
 It then offers additional metrics for each email and each link in the email, for instance, indicating whether each of the links in the email is verified by the MetaCert bot, unverified, or whether they are outright phishing links.
 Thus, the user is able to visit or refuse to visit those links given the additional information about the link security tag and risk profile.

-Today, while emails hosted by many email providers will pass through multiple security and anti-spam filters, many emails are not blocked or categorized as spam or flagged as insecure even when still containing dangerous links.
+Today, while traditional emails will pass through multiple security and anti-spam filters, many emails are not blocked or categorized as spam or flagged as insecure even when still containing dangerous links.
 Plus currently, email providers do not offer any in-depth indicators of trust for emails and links in them.
 Additionally, some phishing attacks are hidden in redirects, which makes it hard for a user to successfully avoid phishing by way of manually inspecting each and every link they intend to click on: that is, a user can still fall victim of phishing as a result of multiple redirects even after scrutinizing the links manually before visiting them because a suspicious link might be injected via redirects even if the original link was OK.

 iPhone users are also able to use a mobile secure private browser that improves on a variety of security issues: there is no website tracking, no personalized ads, offers passcode protection for favorite websites, and on which history and cookies will be deleted automatically when the user closes the browser.
 It also allows users to control access of any kind of content they wish to inside any browser on their mobile devices such as blocking pornography content.
 In this case, it will also check URLs for content before blocking or allowing as per customer's setup.
 Browser protection features also work for Android users.